-- [1] The seat cushion extension must always be retracted for the installation of child seats. - [2] A child seat with support legs must not be fitted in the centre seat. - [3] Adjust the seat to a more raised position and, if necessary, seat cushion inclination.
-Adjust backrest inclination. - [4] Volvo recommends rear-facing child seat for children in this mass group.
+- [1] The seat cushion extension must always be retracted for the installation of child seats. - [2] Adjust the seat to a more raised position and, if necessary, seat cushion inclination.
+Adjust backrest inclination. - [3] Volvo recommends rear-facing child seat for children in this mass group.